kjolley/BIGSdb_documentation/faqs.rst

 =======
 1. **What is the minimum specification of hardware required to run BIGSdb?**

- The software will run on very modest hardware - a number of PubMLST mirrors have been set up on virtual machines with 1 processor core and 4 GB RAM.
+ The software will run on fairly modest hardware - a number of PubMLST mirrors have been set up on virtual machines with 1 processor core and 4 GB RAM.
  This should be considered an absolute minimum specification though.
 For an installation with only local users, the following minimum is recommended: